A Student How-To for Transcript Assessments

 When it’s time to submit your official transcript, you must get your institution’s Registrar’s Office to send it directly to CPA Ontario.
 They can do this by mail or through one of three approved credential platforms (Parchment, MyCreds or National Student Clearinghouse).
 Check with the Registrar’s Office on which way is best: if they don’t use one of these platforms, they’ll need to mail the transcript.

-If you have a degree from outside of Canada, you will need to go through World Education Services (WES).
+If you have a degree from outside of Canada, you will need to submit the results of a World Education Services (WES) ICAP evaluation to CPA Ontario as part of the transcript assessment.
 If you are an internationally educated professional (IEP), I highly recommend you attend an IEP information session and meet with our team for consultation.

 If you submit a transcript at the start of the final semester, the transcript will at that point show all the courses you’ve taken and the final courses you’re currently enrolled in and expect to finish.